Node.js, Java and more

 Choosing a programming language

-What language is best suited for your backend depends on a number of considerations such as scalability, security, maintenance, etc. Among the most widespread backend technologies are Java, Node.js/NestJS and Laravel.
-Each of these has particular use cases it is suited for and our team of developers can ensure the best backend for your project with all of them.
+Which language is best suited for your backend depends on a number of considerations such as scalability, security, maintenance, etc. Among the most widespread backend technologies are Java, Node.js/NestJS and Laravel.
+Each of these has particular use cases it is suited for and our developers can ensure the best backend for your project with all of them.

 What makes Node.js a valuable asset?

 Since its introduction in 2009 as an open-source project, the interest in Node.js has been steadily rising and peaked especially during the past couple of years.
 Node.js is neither framework nor programming language, but a runtime environment especially suited for building fast and highly scalable back-end services like APIs and web apps.

 What makes Node.js stand out is for one its single thread structure.
 According to that concept, new requests to the server don’t each require a new thread.
 Therefore, a single server using Node.js can handle thousands of concurrent connections without having to deal with the burden of thread concurrency that would otherwise cost a lot of resources.